limosek/monda/readme.md

 **ZabbixDB**.
 Second will be Monda db and will be referrenced as **MondaDB**.
 Next, we will need host and user for monda process itself.
 See above.

+### Zabbix preparation

-Next to this, create monda user using Zabbix frontend.
+Create monda user using Zabbix frontend.
 This user should have readonly rights for all hosts which you want to process by Monda.
+User must have API access enabled.
-Next to this, create host group Monda.
+Next to this, create host group **monda** (name is case sensitive!).
 All hosts in this group will be processed by Monda.
+Or you can use another group and use **-Hg** parameter.

 ### Cloning